England’s Euro 2024 squad: Who’s on the plane and who will miss out?

 Ollie Watkins

-Watkins has been sensational since Unai Emery took over as Aston Villa manager last year, and the striker makes the strongest case to play the role of Kane’s deputy at the Euros after finishing the Premier League season with the most assists (13) and joint-fourth most goals (19).
+Watkins has been sensational since Unai Emery took over as Aston Villa manager last year, and the striker made a strong case for the role of Kane’s deputy at the Euros after finishing the Premier League season with the most assists (13) and joint-fourth most goals (19).

 In contention